Fully coupled functional equations for the quark sector of QCD: External input and self-consistent renormalization

 \subsection{Value of $\alpha_s(\mu)$}

-In this work we use two classes of data for fixing $\alpha_s(\mu)$, and employ both procedures, \textit{(i)} and \textit{(ii)}, described above; procedure \textit{(i)} is used when $G_{\!A}(p)$ is obtained from functional methods, while \textit{(ii)} is applied when $G_{\!A}(p)$ is taken from the lattice.
-For both classes of data, and for very different renormalisation scales [$\mu=4.3,\, 40$\,GeV], we will produce results for the quark propagator and the pion decay constant that agree within our estimated systematic error; this coincidence, in turn, constitutes a non-trivial check of the systematic errors.
+In this work we use two classes of data for fixing $\alpha_s(\mu)$, and employ both procedures, \textit{(i)} and \textit{(ii)}, described above; both procedures \textit{(i)} and \textit{(ii)} are used when $G_{\!A}(p)$ is obtained from functional methods, while \textit{(ii)} is applied when $G_{\!A}(p)$ is taken from the lattice.
+For both classes of data, and for very different renormalization scales [$\mu=4.3,\, 40$\,GeV], we will produce results for the quark propagator and the pion decay constant that agree within our estimated systematic error; this coincidence, in turn, constitutes a non-trivial check of the systematic errors.
 We next describe the determination of $\alpha_s(\mu)$ for both cases:

 \textit{Functional data sets:} Here we employ procedure \textit{(i)}.
-The functional input for $G_{\!A}(p)$ is provided by fRG~\cite{Fu:2019hdw} and SDE~\cite{Gao:2020fbl, Gao:2020qsj} data, renormalised at $\mu= 40$\,GeV.
+The functional input for $G_{\!A}(p)$ is provided by fRG~\cite{Fu:2019hdw} and SDE~\cite{Gao:2020fbl, Gao:2020qsj} data, renormalized at $\mu= 40$\,GeV.
 Note that the respective SDE and fRG relations for correlation functions are expanded about their $N_f=2$ counterparts, computed within the fRG~\cite{Cyrol:2017ewj}.
 The respective data sets also include $\alpha_{q \bar q A}(\bar p)$, thus providing directly $\alpha_s(\mu)$ at $\mu=40$\,GeV; this allows us to minimise the difference between input and output $\alpha_{q \bar q A}(\bar p)$, for $\bar p\gtrsim p_\textrm{pert}$.

-\textit{Lattice data sets:} Here we employ procedure \textit{(ii)}.
-We use the lattice data for $G_{\!A}(p)$ from~\cite{Boucaud:2018xup, Zafeiropoulos:2019flq, Aguilar:2019uob}, and, in line with our arguments, we chose the maximal lattice momentum available for our renormalisation scale, namely $\mu=4.3$\,GeV.
+\textit{Functional and lattice data sets:} For both, functional and lattice input data, we employ procedure \textit{(ii)}.
+We use the lattice data for $G_{\!A}(p)$ from~\cite{Boucaud:2018xup, Zafeiropoulos:2019flq, Aguilar:2019uob}, and, in line with our arguments, we chose the maximal lattice momentum available for our renormalization scale, namely $\mu=4.3$\,GeV.
 The STI function $L_1$ in \eq{eq:STI-coupling} is computed based on the quenched computation in~\cite{Aguilar:2016lbe} (Fig.17, fourth panel), properly accounting for unquenching effects.
 Then, we minimise the difference between the left- and right-hand sides in \eq{eq:STI-coupling}.
+The same procedure is applied to the functional data set at both $\mu=4.3$\,GeV and $\mu=40$\,GeV.